Applesauce Cake

 - You can use homemade applesauce, but be sure it is completely smooth and has a thin texture.
 If your applesauce is too thick, simply run it through a blender or food processor.

-- Feel free to add more fall spices into the cake batter, like nutmeg, cloves, and even a touch of ginger.
+- Add more fall spices into the cake batter, like nutmeg, cloves, and even a touch of ginger.

-- If you’d like to make a single layer cake, simply halve the ingredients.
+- If you want to make a single-layer cake, simply halve the ingredients.

-- To store: If you don’t frost the cake, you can store the cake at room temperature.
-Keep it in a sealable container, with a paper towel on top.
-It will keep for 5 days.
+To store: If you don’t frost the cake, you can store the cake at room temperature.
+Keep it in a sealable container with a paper towel on top.
+It will keep well for 5 days.
 If you’ve frosted your cake, you must store it in the refrigerator.
 Cover it in plastic, and store in the refrigerator for up to 2 weeks.

-- To freeze: Leftover slices of cake can be stored in a freezer friendly container and stored in the freezer for up to 6 months.
+To freeze: Leftover applesauce spice cake can be placed in a freezer-friendly container and stored in the freezer for up to 6 months.
 Thaw the cake overnight in the refrigerator.

 Applesauce Cake